 Referring a student to the Student of Concern Committee

-If the student you are concerned about demonstrates the following behavior, in addition to contacting CPS, you should contact the Students of Concern Committee.
+If the student you are concerned about demonstrates the following behavior, in addition to contacting CAPS, you should contact the Students of Concern Committee.
 The Students of Concern Committee is a multi-disciplinary body of stakeholders from across the University which receives referrals pertaining to registered students of concern, collects additional information, and identifies and enacts appropriate strategies for addressing the situation.
 You may submit a report online.

 - Demonstrates behavior that places anyone at risk